-The Fire Department is professionally staffed by 83 personnel assigned to one of three 24-hour shifts for emergency response.
-In addition, there is one Fire Marshal, a Training Officer, four Battalion Chiefs and the Fire Chief.
-The department staffs seven stations strategically located throughout the city.
-Administrative offices are located in Station 1 at 195 E. Michigan Ave.
+TeamThe Fire Department is professionally staffed by 72 personnel assigned to one of three 24-hour shifts for emergency response.
+In addition, there is the Fire Marshal, a Training Officer, three Battalion Chiefs, a Deputy Chief, and the Fire Chief.
+The department staffs six stations strategically located throughout the city.
+Administrative offices are located at Station 1, 195 E. Michigan Ave.

-- Confined Space emergencies
+- Confined space emergencies

 - Fire prevention and public education